 Reverse Proofs are becoming exceedingly popular these days thanks to the positive reception from the global precious metals market.
 A reverse proof coin is a coin that features an inverted proof finish, i.e. a mirrored design device on a frosted surface.
 If this definition just created more questions than it answered, let's explore further!

 What are Proof Coins?
 What is a Proof Finish?

-Proof coins, like the Proof Silver Eagle coin, are usually early samples of a coin issue.
-Even though historically they used to be struck for simply checking the dies and archival purposes, mints today are issuing proof coins in greater numbers due to their popularity among both collectors and investors.
+Proof coins, like the Proof American Silver Eagle coin by the US Mint, are usually early samples of a coin issue.
+Historically, they used to be struck for simply checking the dies and for archival purposes.
+Nowadays, mints are issuing proof coins in greater numbers due to their popularity among both collectors and investors.

-- More often than not, they have extremely small and limited mintages.
+- More often than not, a small and limited mintage;

-- They have a mirror finish surface and a frosted design – i.e. the designs have a glazed, frosty look about them, while the surfaces of the coins are polished to mirror-like perfection.
+To be more precise, a proof coin has a mirror finish surface and a frosted design.
+The designs have a glazed, frosty look about them.
+On the other hand, the surfaces of the coins are polished to mirror-like perfection.
 This is often called a proof finish.